-We have implemented a number of policies designed to ensure that the way we work, and the way those working with us behave, is reflective of the principles and standards we hold ourselves to.
-In that respect, we have implemented the following policies:
+We have developed and implemented a number of policies and procedures designed to ensure that the way we work, and the way those working with us behave, is reflective of the principles and standards we hold ourselves to including the following:

-Code of Conduct
+1. The Concern Code of Conduct

-We have implemented a Code of Conduct (the "Code") as a tool for the prevention of harassment, exploitation, abuse and/or inappropriate behaviour by staff.
-It applies to partner organisations engaged on Concern programmes, consultants, interns, and volunteers.
+The Concern Code of Conduct (the "Code") is a tool for the prevention of harassment, exploitation, abuse and/or inappropriate behaviour by staff.
+It applies to partner organisations engaged on Concern programmes, consultants, contractors, interns, and volunteers.